Erebes666/supermarket-simulator-profit-tracker/README.md

 ## 🚀 How to use the tool

 The main functionality is used as follow:
-1. Each morning some product price will change.
+1. Each morning the price of some products will change.
 Input thoses changes in the app before opening and adapt prices if needed.
-2. You only need 2 mains values:
+2. You only need 2 values:
-  - **Market Price / selling price of product**: found in the computer under the prices app
+  - **Market Price / selling price of product**: found in the computer under the prices' app
   - **Online Price/box**: The cost of buying a box of that product Online via the computer (found either in the computer - Market app or by scanning the product with the tablet)
-3. Then, if needed, apply changes (discount or %increase) to market price before saving and logging to history
+3. Then, if needed, apply changes (discount or % price increase) to market price before saving and logging to history

 ---